 MANY PEOPLE ASSOCIATE the late nineteenth-century Toledo economy with glass, oil, wagons, or malleable iron, but in the late 1800s and into the early twentieth century, Toledo’s leading industry in economic contribution and employment was brewing.

 In 1900, the city had fourteen breweries producing millions of barrels of lagers, ales, pilsners, porters, and stouts for saloons on nearly every corner.
 Saloons were pervasive in the city.
 In 1880, there were 294 saloons in Toledo.
 By 1918, there were 361.
 Clearly, beer was a major part of Toledo’s economy at the turn of the twentieth century.

-The massive building in our first image began as Peter Lenk’s City Brewery at Hamilton and Division Streets in 1865.
+The massive building began as Peter Lenk’s City Brewery at Hamilton and Division Streets in 1865.
 The original brewery was comprised of two five-story brick buildings—one for a brewhouse and the other for storage and malt production.
 The initial capacity was 10,000 barrels.
-The choice of this location was strategic and shrewd both for transportation and logistical purposes.
+The choice of this location was strategic both for transportation and logistical purposes.
 Lenk built the brewery along Swan Creek, which at the time was a navigable waterway that flowed into the Maumee, and also on a railroad spur, which made the transportation of raw materials and finished goods very easy and profitable.
 As an extra bonus, the steep bank of Swan Creek allowed him to easily construct deep underground cellars that were ideal for lagering his beer.